2 comments

 The truth is, the inside story is never told.
 Just how many guys did Deborah Kerr screw in that six month wait?
 Did they really hit it off after that?
 Well that’s what people really wanted to know, ‘Affairs to forget’.
 She dug into her bag for that last Marlboro and lit up.
 One thing was for sure, she’d never have the guts to tell him unless she was dumping him.
 She then sat on the bench overlooking the valley.
 One thing she’d never been comfortable with was going out alone.
 As much as she believed herself to be a strong, independent woman, somethings just wouldn’t change.

 Then she dialled the only person who would take this bullshit from her.
 “Hey Dhanu, you up?”
-“Bitch when have you ever bothered?
+“When have you ever bothered?
 Tell me.”
 But somehow she couldn’t.
 Words were stuck inside, stuff she’d only read in books.
 “You drunk?”
 It jolted her back to reality.
 “No just wanted to talk.
 Forget it I’ll call you tomorrow, it’s late” and she hung up.

 She got up.
 It was all crap.
 Nothing changed her.
 She’d always been this way as long at she could remember.
 The romantic rain was something meant for girls who had nothing better to do than curl up with a Mills and Boon novel at night.
 To think of it, she’d never read one.
 Stubbing out the cigarette, she put her phone back in her bag.
 And that’s when it started to drizzle…